christianuhlcc/load-tested-microservice/README.md

 > gatling-it:test
 ```

-This will execute the IPRequestsSimulation
+This will execute the IPRequestsSimulation against the usual boot2docker IP.
+You can change it in the `IPRequestsSimulation.scala` file

 ## Author & license